hashicorp/consul/middleware/proxy/README.md

 # proxy

-`proxy` facilitates both a basic reverse proxy and a robust load balancer.
-The proxy has support for multiple backends and adding custom headers.
+*proxy* facilitates both a basic reverse proxy and a robust load balancer.
+The proxy has support for multiple backends.
 The load balancing features include multiple policies, health checks, and failovers.
 If all hosts fail their health check the proxy middleware will fail back to randomly selecting a target and sending packets to it.

 ## Syntax

 In its most basic form, a simple reverse proxy uses this syntax:

 ~~~
-proxy from to
+proxy FROM To
 ~~~

-* `from` is the base path to match for the request to be proxied
+* **FROM** is the base path to match for the request to be proxied
-* `to` is the destination endpoint to proxy to
+* **TO** is the destination endpoint to proxy to

 However, advanced features including load balancing can be utilized with an expanded syntax:

 ~~~
-proxy from to... {
+proxy FROM TO... {
-    policy random | least_conn | round_robin
+    policy random|least_conn|round_robin
-    fail_timeout duration
+    fail_timeout DURATION
-    max_fails integer
+    max_fails INTEGER
-    health_check path:port [duration]
+    health_check PATH:PORT [DURATION]
-    except ignored_names...
+    except IGNORED_NAMES...
     spray
 }
 ~~~

-* `from` is the base path to match for the request to be proxied.
+* **FROM** is the name to match for the request to be proxied.
-* `to` is the destination endpoint to proxy to.
+* **TO** is the destination endpoint to proxy to.
 At least one is required, but multiple may be specified.
 * `policy` is the load balancing policy to use; applies only with multiple backends.
 May be one of random, least_conn, or round_robin.
 Default is random.
 * `fail_timeout` specifies how long to consider a backend as down after it has failed.
 While it is down, requests will not be routed to that backend.
 A backend is "down" if CoreDNS fails to communicate with it.
 The default value is 10 seconds ("10s").
 * `max_fails` is the number of failures within fail_timeout that are needed before considering a backend to be down.
 If 0, the backend will never be marked as down.
 Default is 1.